EastfordCommunicator/website/articles/34/5/call-for-donations.md

-HEAD:
+---

-How you can support *The Eastford Communicator*!
+title: How you can support <i>The Eastford Communicator</i>!
+---

 Here's a two-for-one opportunity!
 Benefit your financial well-being and your community through one philanthropic gift.
 As you engage in your